xyjigsaw/en_omegaxyz/en_omegaxyz/source/_posts/Paper-Temporal Knowledge-Graph-Reasoning-with-Historical-Contrastive-Learning.md

 In order to model the structure and time characteristics of TKG for future event prediction, some mainstream models, such as RE-NET, can easily predict repeated or periodic events using autoregressive methods.
 However, in the TKG dataset ICEWS (Integrated Crisis Early Warning System), new events account for about 40%.

 It is very challenging to predict these new events because they have fewer traces of interaction on the historical timeline.
-For example, the right part of the following figure shows the query (the United States, Negotiate,?, $$t+1$$) and its corresponding new events (the United States, Negotiate, Russia, $$t+1$$).
+For example, the right part of the following figure shows the query (the United States, Negotiate, ?, $$t+1$$) and its corresponding new events (the United States, Negotiate, Russia, $$t+1$$).
 Most of the existing methods usually get wrong results in this type of query because they pay too much attention to frequent repeated events.

 ![Problems in Existing Models](https://raw.githubusercontent.com/xyjigsaw/image/master/upload/cenet_problems_2023_03_02_10.png)